 Fiduciary bonds are in place to protect residents in a given state from unethical practices or mismanagement of estates.

 Person dying without leaving a valid will.
 Intestate law varies from State-to-State but essentially layout out what is to happen with a deceased persons’ assets that exceed existing debt and funeral expenses.

 This relates to Surety Bond Insurance when a Fiduciary is place to carry out a duty of loyalty to safeguard the interests of the deceased person (see Fiduciary definition above).

-You can learn more about what happens if you die without a live.
+You can learn more about what happens if you die without a will.